HORIZONTAL FENCE STYLES

 horizontal semi-privacy

-A horizontal semi-privacy fence defines the yard without shutting it in, letting more light through while keeping that sleek, linear look.
+A horizontal semi-privacy fence is a good option for yards that back up to a greenbelt or open space in neighborhoods like Barton Hills or Circle C, where full privacy isn't the priority but the design still matters.
+It defines the yard without shutting it in, letting more light through while keeping that sleek, linear look.

 A 2×6 cedar cap adds a clean finish, steel-framed sections with a cedar cap boost long-term stability, and 3” or 4” pickets let you fine-tune how open the fence feels.